Meet Our Avian & Exotic Veterinarians & Staff

 Nikki, Certified Veterinary Technician

-Nikki has been a veterinary technician for over 21 years.
-Nikki knew she wanted to be a technician when she was pregnant with her oldest son and read an article about this line of work.
+Nikki has been a veterinary technician since 1998.
+Nikki knew she wanted to be in the veterinary field since 1994.
 She became certified in veterinary technology and specifically studied and trained in reptile husbandry and medicine while pursuing her bachelor's degree in criminal justice.
 She has owned and worked with exotics for most of her adult life.
-Nikki has worked in the zoological field for almost 10 years and hand-reared primates, otters, and little blue penguins.
-Nikki owns horses, mini cows, hedgehogs, sugar gliders, a sulcata, a terrapin, salamanders, and dogs.
-Nikki enjoys spending time with her husband and two boys and riding horses.
+Nikki has worked in the zoological field for almost 10 years and has hand-reared primates, otters, and little blue penguins.
+Nikki owns horses, mini cows, hedgehogs, sugar gliders, a viper gecko, two veiled chameleons, sulcatas, and dogs.
+Nikki enjoys spending time with her husband and two boys, as well as horseback riding.

 Aubry’s love for animals is rooted in a childhood spent on a small ranch in Dime Box, Texas.
 At an early age she had a passion for nature and science.
 Aubry found her place in the veterinary medicine field in 2013, after she got her first dog.
 She completed her Associate’s degree in Veterinary Technology at Cedar Valley College in 2019, and later went on to become a Licensed Veterinary Technician.
 Aubry came to us with six years of experience working with exotic pets.